Leadership Styles Quiz: Which Of These Different Styles Do You Use?

 One of the most popular questions about leadership styles is whether different departments employ different styles of leadership.
 And the answer is YES.
 As you can see in the chart below, for example, in Operations departments the Pragmatist style is twice as common as in Human Resources.
 And Finance uses considerably less of the Diplomat leadership style than for example, Marketing departments.

 Contrary to what most business books would have you believe, there is no one right way or one perfect way to be a great leader (or even an effective leader).
-Franklin Delano Roosevelt and Dwight D. Eisenhower were both incredibly successful leaders, but their styles were a study in contrasts.
-And leaders like Tim Cook from Apple, Sheryl Sandberg from Facebook, and Jeff Bezos from Amazon, are all successful leaders with wildly different approaches.
+Franklin Delano Roosevelt and Dwight D. Eisenhower were both incredibly successful leaders, but each took a very different leadership approach.
+And leaders like Tim Cook from Apple, Sheryl Sandberg from Facebook, and Jeff Bezos from Amazon, are all successful leaders each with a wildly different leadership approach.

 It seems intuitively obvious that leaders should embody and employ different leadership styles; companies aren't all the same, so why should their leaders be the same?
 And yet, every year there are a wealth of books purporting to illuminate the "one path" to great leadership.
 It's an absurd conceit, and a damaging one.

-A different leadership style will be necessary at a hard-charging Wall Street investment bank than at a small community hospital in Mississippi.
+A different leadership style will be necessary at a hard-charging Wall Street investment bank driving for a short term financial target than at a small community hospital in Mississippi with democratic leaders and an affiliative work environment.
+The leadership qualities most effective for motivating a senior executive will be different than the leadership style best suited to a young newly-hired team member.

 The leadership style that works best for a team of ambitious, competitive go-getters (the Pragmatist) is not the style that works best for a group of affiliative collaborators (the Diplomat) or detail-oriented, rule-followers (the Steward).